sohale/sohale.github.io/pages/professional-development.md

 - Workshop on Quantum Computing — Institute for Studies in Theoretical Physics and Mathematics (IPM), Aug 1–5, 2004, Tehran.
   * [link](https://math.ipm.ac.ir/conferences/2004/qc2004/)

+- Intentionality course (Philosophy of Mind), IRIP.

+- Philosophy of Mind: Contemporary Readings (course and seminar series based on O'Connor & Robb's 2003 [text book](https://doi.org/10.4324/9780203987698) from Routledge Contemporary Readings in Philosophy), IRIP.
+   * Plus follow-up seminars on Philosophy of Mind at IRIP.

+- Reading Hegel's Philosophy of Mind, a philosophy course (2003-2004).
+Followed by part two of this course.

 - Course: Computational Modeling of Neural Cells (2002), School of Cognitive Sciences, IPM, Tehran, Iran
    * (Included [XPP/XPPAUT](https://sites.pitt.edu/~phase/bard/bardware/xpp/whatis.html) for phase-plane analysis of neural dynamics, and the [NEURON](https://nrn.readthedocs.io/) Simulator )
   * (No surviving webpage)